The IM and Presence Service supports interdomain federation with Skype for Business server via Expressway in a business to business configuration.

 Configure Expressway for Federation with Skype for Business

 After interdomain federation is configured on the IM and Presence Service, set up Expressway for interdomain federation with Skype for Business.
-For Expressway configuration details, see the Cisco Meeting
+For Expressway configuration details, see the Cisco Expressway Options with Cisco Meeting Server and/or Microsoft Infrastructure Deployment Guide at:

 On the Skype for Business server, configure global access edge settings for SIP Federation.